New Carrollton, Maryland: History

-New Carrollton is built on the former estate of a horse racing figure, Edward L. Mahoney.
-After Mahoney's death in 1957, the land was acquired by developer Albert W. Turner, who sought to create a planned suburb.
-He had received a charter for a City of Carrollton from the Maryland General Assembly four years earlier, on April 11, 1953.
+Developer Albert W. Turner acquired the former estate of horse racing figure Edward L. Mahoney after Mahoney's death in 1957 and transformed it into a planned suburb.
+Turner had secured a charter for the City of Carrollton from the Maryland General Assembly on April 11, 1953.
+He named the community after Charles Carroll of Carrollton, an early Maryland settler and the last surviving signatory of the Declaration of Independence.

-Carrollton was named after early Maryland settler Charles Carroll of Carrollton, a delegate to the Continental Congress and signatory of the Declaration of Independence.
-As two other Maryland communities were also named Carrollton, a voter referendum on May 2, 1966, approved the renaming of the community to New Carrollton.
+Since two other Maryland communities also carried the name Carrollton, voters approved renaming the city to New Carrollton in a referendum on May 2, 1966.